elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/020-thoughts-on-mocking.md

   #<Mock:0x7ff71166aac0>.name(any_parameters)
 ```

 So here we see the knife cuts both ways.
-While it's true that our mocked code doesn't need to worry about the actual implementations of anything except the object under test, it sure does tightly bind to the interface, even when changes to those interfaces don't affect the object under test.
+While it's true that our mocked code doesn't need to worry about the implementations of anything except the object under test, it does tightly bind to the interface, even when changes to those interfaces don't affect the object under test.

 This allows us to make the same argument that mockists make about cascading errors, from the other side of the fence.
 As projects grow bigger, the amount of red tests due to brittle mock objects grows larger and larger, making it harder to see what is actually broken and what needs to be changed.
 But unlike the problem of noisy directly tested objects, these sort of failures only indicate a problem with the tests, not the code.